pslucas0212/AWS-Technology/README.md

   - A VPC spans Availability Zones in a Region
   - VPC - EC2 private subnet -> EC2 Public subnet -> NACL -> Router (route table) -> Internet Gateway -> internet
   - VPC Peering connects to VPCs within AWS.
 VPC A <-> VPC Peering <-> VPC B
+  - Components of a VPC:
+    - AZ
+    - VPC
+    - Subnet
+    - NACL
+    - Router
+    - InternetGateway
 - Virtual Private Network (VPN) - Site-to-Site VPN creates a secure connection between your internal networks and your AWS VPCs.
   - Similar to Direct Connect, but data travels over the public internet
   - Data is automatically encrypted
   - Connects your on-premises data center to AWS
   - Supports a hybrid environment
+  - A Site-to-Site VPN makes moving applications to the cloud easier.
 - API Gateway - API Gateway allows you to build and manage APIs.
   - Share data between systems
   - Integrate with services like Lambda

 #### Content Delivery
+A CDN is a mechanism to deliver content quickly and efficiently based on geographic location.
+Latency simply means the time it takes to respond to a request.
+Low latency is good!

 - CloudFront - CloudFront is a CDN that delivers data and applications globally with low latency.
   - Content globally available or restrict base on location
   - Speeds up delivery of static and dynamic web content